back to top

 Scientific or Rational Explanations

 Various theories could explain the origins of Iara’s legend.
 Some anthropologists believe that Iara may have originated as a cautionary tale to keep people, particularly children, away from the dangers of rivers and strong currents.
-The powerful and sometimes dangerous nature of the Amazon River could have easily inspired stories of a supernatural being who guards the waters.

 Other scholars suggest that Iara could be a way to personify the river’s beauty and perils, a reminder of its allure and risks.
 Ultimately, while explanations exist, the mystery surrounding Iara’s origin only adds to her lasting appeal.